MingiJ/kulima-e-commerce/README.md

-# e-commerce applicattion for small scale farmers
+# e-commerce application for small scale farmers

 Small Scale Farming has become a revolution world wide as people have seen the profit that comes from producing agricultural products.
 Previously only people with large pieces of land